justinvallely/SwiftPhotoGallery/README.md

 ## License

-SwiftPhotoGallery is available under the GNU General Public License.
+SwiftPhotoGallery is available under the Apache License 2.0.
 See the LICENSE file for more info.